A new literature prize for nature writing

 News / Events / Updates

-The winter months are the perfect time to learn about birdsong, free from the overwhelm that occurs in spring, according to self-described nature nerd @Lucy_Lapwing.
-Lucy has recently launched a...
+Spring is here (albeit hiding from the cold!), but still the perfect time to learn about birdsong, free from the overwhelm to come, according to self-described nature nerd @Lucy_Lapwing.
+Lucy has...

 Judge Sara Hunt’s publishing company Saraband Books has teamed up with the Trussell Trust to support the vital work of food banks over the Christmas period.
 Literary gift givers can receive a...